klarna/erlavro/README.md

 ### Union Values Are Decoded Without Tags by Default

-A bit contradicting to the recommended union encoding, the union members are NOT tagged by decoder BY DEFAULT.
+A bit contradicting to the recommended union encoding, the decoded values are NOT tagged by DEFAULT.
-Because we believe the use case of tagged unions in decoder output is not as common You may use the decoder hook `avro_decoer_hooks:tag_unions/0` to have the decoded values tagged.
+Because we believe the use case of tagged unions in decoder output is not as common.
+You may use the decoder hook `avro_decoer_hooks:tag_unions/0` to have the decoded values tagged.
 NOTE: only named complex types are tagged by this hook, you can of course write your own hook for a different tagging behaviour.